azsk/AzTS-docs/07-On demand scan as an API/README.md

 ### Option 1: Using client credential flow
 Client crediential flow uses the client credentials (client id and client secret) to generate the token.
 Token will be generated against specified SPN (Service Principal Name) and **SPN must have [required](README.md#Required-roles) access over the subscription** to scan or to get the control scan result.

+> In order to generate the token for APIs, you have to request access for the client application from WebAPI owner.
+> 1. Send the client id ([generated here](README.md#Step-1-Register-an-application-in-Azure-AD-to-represent-a-client-application)) to WebAPI owner to request access for client application.
+> 2. WebAPI owner will grant the access and share the scope.
+> 3. Use WebAPI scope while generating the access token.

 **Steps for 'WebAPI Owner' to grant the permission for requested Client app:**
 1. Go to Azure Portal.
 2. Go to **App Registration**.